 Tapentadol and Oxycodone – Foreword

-Oxycodone, another German based semi-synthetic opiate is derived from ‘thebaine’ a plant based alkaloid.
-A first generation analgesic.
+Oxycodone, another German-based semi-synthetic opiate is derived from ‘thebaine’ a plant-based alkaloid.
+A first-generation analgesic.
 Oxycodone has been in use since 1918 and declared an essential medication by WHO.
 Its potency has been postulated by researchers to be 1.8 times more than Morphine for total effect and 2.2 times for peak effect.

-Does Tapentadol have less side-effects than Oxycodone
+Does Tapentadol have fewer side effects than Oxycodone?

 – Tapentadol vs Oxycodone for comparison of Respiratory effects